andybalham/blog-source-code/blog-posts/ent-int-patterns-with-serverless-and-cdk-part-01.md

 ## SQS / SNS implementation

 [SQS](https://aws.amazon.com/sqs/) and [SNS](https://aws.amazon.com/sns/) are two complimentary messaging services that together can be used to create complex event-driven architectures.

-The diagram below shows how they can be combined to build our Loan Broker application.
+SNS is a point-to-point messaging technology and SQS a publish-and-subscribe event technology.
+These feel a natural fit to implement the patterns above.
+With SQS providing the queues and SNS providing the fan-out to the lenders.
+This is shown in the diagram below which is a close replication of the original Loan Broker application diagram.

 ![Architecture diagram using SQS and SNS](https://github.com/andybalham/blog-source-code/blob/master/blog-posts/images/ent-int-patterns-with-serverless-and-cdk/case-study-sns-sqs.png?raw=true)